-- Position of the set by size in the in the family (eg: here 1st meg of the family)
+- Position of the set in the family (eg: here 1st set of meg in the family)

 - Size of the set (3 letters)

 - Level of difficulty (E: Easy, M: Medium, H: Hard)